Multivariate and regression models for directional data based on projected P\'olya trees: Numerical studies

-For B19 (Figure \ref{fig:realB19}), observed data for $\Theta_1$ has a histogram with two clear modes, however, posterior estimates of the marginal density for $\Theta_1$ is almost uniform with little resemblance of bimodality.
-On the other hand, histogram and marginal density estimates for $\Theta_2$ both show a bimodality, with modes around $-\pi/3$ and $2\pi/3$.
+For B19 (Figure \ref{fig:realB19}), observed data for $\Theta_1$ (grey dots) shows a slight higher concentration close to zero, however, posterior estimates of the marginal density for $\Theta_1$ is almost uniform.
+On the other hand, data and marginal density estimates for $\Theta_2$ both show a bimodality, with modes around $-\pi/3$ and $2\pi/3$.
 Joint density estimate shows two predominant modes around coordinates $(\pi/2,-\pi/3)$ and $(\pi/3,2\pi/3)$.
-Gross speaking, the heat map shows a letter ``C'' shape, which suggests an interesting dependence between the two angles.
+Gross speaking, the heat map shows a horseshoe shape for beddings, which suggests a non linear dependence between the two angles.
+This behaviour could not be uncovered by the projected normal model.
 Regression curves, $\E(\Theta_1\mid\theta_2)$ and $\E(\Theta_2\mid\theta_1)$, wiggle around the two modes.
 For instance, if $\theta_1<1.3$, mean values for $\Theta_2$ are positive (north-east direction), whereas if $1.3<\theta_1<1.8$, mean values for $\Theta_2$ are negative (south-east direction), and if $\theta_1>1.8$ mean values for $\Theta_2$ are around zero (east-direction).
-Complementing this, the box plot of dependence measure $\rho$ is mainly located in negative values, with posterior mean $-0.25$ and posterior probability of $\rho$ being negative $0.967$.
+Complementing this, the box plot of dependence measure $\rho$ is mainly located in negative values, with posterior mean $-0.25$ and posterior probability of $\rho$ being negative $0.96$.
 This confirms a negative dependence between dip and dip direction in the folds.
 Moreover, marginal mean directions $\nu_1$ and $\nu_2$ are both positive around $\pi/3$ and $\pi/6$, respectively, and marginal concentrations behave similarly to dataset B15 with $\varrho_1>\varrho_2$.